sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/GeneralApplicationDevelopment/Seo/Urls.md

 ### Do not include stop words in URLs.

-Remove words such as pronouns and articles.
 Common stop words to avoid are "a", "the", "and", "or", "but", "an" and "of".

+Stop words are ignored by search engines and do not contribute to the ranking for the resource.
+URLs should not contain words such as pronouns and articles.

+If the URL is readable without requiring stop words, including them will only increase the URL size, which might have an impact on the ranking.
+However, if the meaning and content of the resource would become easier to identify by including an additional pronoun or article, then it should be included.

+todo: description

 <br>